 Use These Tips to Make Great Modern Restaurant Website

 You've just learned how to create a restaurant website that incorporates branding.
 We hope these tips will help you make your modern restaurant website as great as your restaurant.
-If you don’t know where to start, consider checking out our template and WordPress restaurant theme collection.
+If you don’t know where to start, consider checking our top WordPress themes on Envato Elements and GraphicRiver, or our WordPress restaurant theme collection.
 Then, follow our guide to install and customize the template, and apply the tips covered in this article.
 Good luck!